tomato42/tls13-spec/draft-ietf-tls-tls13.md

                Master
                Secret

+The key derivation process below is described in the order that values are computed for the 1-RTT handshake.
+In the 0-RTT handshake the AMS is computed first in order to derive the Early Application Traffic Keys.
+However, in either case the computations are the same.
+[[OPEN ISSUE: One unattractive feature here is that we don't get to encrypt the handshake under PSK even if it's available.]]

+Once the ClientKeyShare and ServerKeyShare have been exchanged, EE is computed and used to compute the handshake master secret (HMS).

+       HMS = PRF(0, "handshake_master_secret", ES)[0..47];

+This master secret value is used to compute the record protection keys used for the handshake, as described in {{key-calculation}}.

-First, as soon as the ServerHello has been exchanged, SS is determined and is used to compute the authentication master secret (AMS), using:
+Once the the ServerConfiguration message has been exchanged, SS is computed and used to computed the rest of the key schedule, starting with the authentication master secret (AMS):

        AMS = PRF(0, "authentication_master_secret", SS)[0..47];

-If SS is not available, then a 48-byte string of 0s is used instead.
 Once the AMS has been computed, SS SHOULD be deleted from memory if possible.